Mick Boyce - Non Executive Director

 Praveena Karunaharan is a governance, risk and compliance specialist with over 15 years’ experience in assisting organisations to navigate and manage organisational and regulatory change.
 In her prior role as Director at a professional services firm, she advised organisations in the not-for-profit, educational and financial sectors on building sustainable and effective governance and risk programs.
 Praveena is currently the Head of Regulatory Compliance at Snowy Hydro and a member of the Habitat for Humanity Australia Board Risk Committee and the Natiyanjali Dance Foundation Board.
 She previously served on the Saiva Manram Board and the Rural Community Development Program (RCDP - Nepal) Advisory Committee, both of which focus on community-centric development and self-sufficiency.

-Dean Lynch - Non Executive Director
+Dean Lynch - Chair & Non Executive Director

 Dean Lynch has been the Mayor of the Cooma Monaro Shire since 2009, and is the current Administrator of the Snowy Monaro Regional Council.
 Dean sits on the NSW Government Joint Regional Planning Panel and is Chairperson of numerous Council and Community committees.
 Married with two children, Dean has a daughter attending CSU so he understands the problems and costs associated with having to send a child away to university.